meghannfh/megfdev-profile-card/README.md

 # Building

 Throughout the building of this project, Brad Traversy's React Crash Course was an invaluable resource and referred back to it several times.

-I understood the basics of the useState hook and was able to utilize it to excute the button hover functionality and the dark/light mode toggle.
+#### Learning ####
+Through this project I was better able to understand...

+* basic implementation of useState hook, syntax for defining the current state and its accompanying function
-I was also able to acquire a better understanding of props and how they allow you to customize certain properties of the same type of component.
+* props and their usage and how they can be used to customize certain properties of the same type of component

 |light mode|dark mode|
 |:-:|:-:|